Managed care

 The growth of managed care in the U.S. was spurred by the enactment of the Health Maintenance Organization Act of 1973.
 While managed care techniques were pioneered by health maintenance organizations, they are now used by a variety of private health benefit programs.
 Managed care is now nearly ubiquitous in the U.S., but has attracted controversy because it has had mixed results in its overall goal of controlling medical costs.
-Proponents and critics are also sharply divided on managed care's overall impact on U.S. health care delivery, which underperforms in terms of quality and is among the worst with regard to access, efficiency, and equity in the developed world.
+Proponents and critics are also sharply divided on managed care's overall impact on U.S. health care delivery, with some arguing it contributes to US underperformance on metrics such as life expectancy and high total spending.

 History

 Dr. Paul Starr suggests in his analysis of the American healthcare system (i.e., The Social Transformation of American Medicine) that Richard Nixon, advised by the "father of Health Maintenance Organizations", Dr. Paul M. Ellwood Jr., was the first mainstream political leader to take deliberate steps to change American health care from its longstanding not-for-profit business principles into a for-profit model that would be driven by the insurance industry.
 In 1973, Congress passed the Health Maintenance Organization Act, which encouraged rapid growth of Health Maintenance Organizations (HMOs), the first form of managed care.